Name: Joseph Arbie

 Favorite classes: In terms of my major-related courses, I truly enjoyed Professor Nicholas Dujmovic's class about the History of U.S. Intelligence.
 Also, Professor Anton Barba-Kay teaches fascinating classes regarding philosophy applied to humanity and art.

 Is there a faculty or staff member who has made a significant impact on you?
 Two individuals have made a significant impact on me.
-Foremost is Father Frank Donio S.A.C., who is our Knights' chaplin as well as an adjunct professor for the School of Theology and Religious Studies.
+Foremost is Father Frank Donio S.A.C., who is our Knights' chaplain as well as an adjunct professor for the School of Theology and Religious Studies.
 He has helped me grow in faith, recognize my strengths and weaknesses, accompanied me through my time at CUA, and has provided me with a multitude of experiences that have forever changed my perspective towards the world.
-In addition, Antwann Harper, who is the Assistant Director for Student Leadership, has pushed me further at OCA than I thought was possible.
+In addition, Antwann Harper, who is the assistant director for student leadership, has pushed me further at OCA than I thought was possible.
 He is the type of boss that can be recognized as a friend and someone who challenges you to be the best form of oneself.